" sharing knowledge"

 The compilation of one central victims' register contributes to an inclusive and equal commemoration of all.
 The list mentions military personnel (regardless of their nationality) and civilians, both Belgians who died at home or abroad and non-Belgians who died or were fatally injured here.

 Artist in Residence

 Every year the museum invites a contemporary artist to create new work about war & peace, or specifically about the First World War.
 The artist resides in Ypres to become familiar with the museum, the city and the region.
-During this residence the Knowledge Centre provides substantive support and guidance for the artistic creation.
+During this residence the Research Centre provides substantive support and guidance for the artistic creation.

 A cultural-artistic enhancement of heritage contributes unmistakably to public recognition and involvement.
 Based on this insight, and in a participatory way, the museum works on a program of story-telling concerts that focus on barely known or completely forgotten local war histories.

 For all its assignments, the Research Centre can count on an enthusiastic team of volunteers on a daily basis.
 They contribute in various ways to all possible aspects of the museum's operation.
 From supervising one part of the day to eternal monastic work: volunteering in the In Flanders Fields Museum, according to your own interests or skills, is a fascinating challenge!